roro-and-avava/roro-and-avava.github.io/README.md

 forever.

-There will never be a day when I don't love you more than life itself
+There will never be a day when I don't love you more than life itself.

+## Why I love you Ava

+1. I love you for the way you make me feel when I am with you.
+2. You make me laugh.
+3. You are a great listener.
+4. I admire your strength.
+5. I love how compassionate you are.
+6. You are my source of comfort during tough times.
+7. You motivate me to a better person